 The disadvantages of using prescription labels are the following:

-- They are not as detailed as a doctor’s prescription.
+- They are more detailed than a doctor’s prescription.

-- They can be misleading to patients, who might not know what the label means.
+- They can mislead patients, who might not know what the label means.

-- The label may not contain important information about the medicine, such as how often it should be taken.
+- The label may need more meaningful information about the medicine, such as how often it should be taken.

-- They are costly to produce, and they can’t be customized for each patient.
+- They are costly to produce and can’t be customized for each patient.

 What are the dangers of not reading prescription labels?